Tayomide/NLPGMail/README.md

 # NLPGMail
-An attempt at integrating NLP and Language theories in a real-world scenario.
+An attempt at integrating NLP and Language theories in real-world scenarios.

 # Note
-This is a one-day project I created to serve as a proof of concept of an idea I had earlier today in class.
+This started out as a [one-day project](https://github.com/Tayomide/NLPGMail/tree/one-day) I created to serve as a proof of concept of an idea I had in class.

 # Background
 "Genre refers to a conventional category of discourse based on large-scale typification of rhetorical action; as action, it acquires meaning from the situation and from the social context in which that situation arose" - Carolyn Miller.